signaturescience/rplanes/inst/app/help_tab.md

 -   target_end_date: The date of the expected forecast horizon in date class format.

--   location: In geographic unit such as [FIPS code](https://www.bls.gov/respondents/mwr/electronic-data-interchange/appendix-d-usps-state-abbreviations-and-fips-codes.htm), in character format.
+-   location: Can be any type like geographic unit such as [FIPS code](https://www.bls.gov/respondents/mwr/electronic-data-interchange/appendix-d-usps-state-abbreviations-and-fips-codes.htm), or any other but must match the type in the observed dataset.

 -   type: The type of predicted value as a point value or quantile value.
 Can contain quantile only but not point only.